From rubbish WiFi connections to awkward Zoom calls, for many of us the adjustment to working from home has been a bumpy ride!

 While overhead pendant lights or living room wall sconces are great for your general lighting needs, they’re not ideal when it comes to more detailed desk work.

 Luckily the solution doesn’t have to be an expensive one.
 Desk lamps come in all shapes, sizes and budgets, but be especially sure to look out for desk lamps with articulated arms; their handy movable parts are particularly useful when it comes to focusing your lighting on detailed work, while limiting any distracting glare from the bulb.
+For ideas, check out our round-up of the best desk lamps!

 Plus, investing in quality lighting will guarantee you look your best on all those Zoom calls!